ainchu18/personal-budget-calc/README.md

 ---
 ## Credits<a name=credits></a>
-* This app was inspired by the Love Sandwiches project provided by the Code institute.
+* Making this app was inspired by the Love Sandwiches project provided by the Code institute.
 ### Code
 * The codes were based and modified from the Love Sandwiches project of the Code institute.